 The video calling option can be done on desktops, laptops, and cell phones too, but the tablet pairs mobility (see ya computers) with a screen display that rivals small laptops with better picture quality.

-These are for those who want to take their video calls with you anywhere in the house or catch up on the go at a coffee shop.
+These are great for seniors and coworkers to make video calls with you anywhere in the house or catch up on the go at a coffee shop.

-You also get four-speakers and five microphones so that everything you say and hear comes out crystal clear.
-Those features, along with Apple’s innovative A12Z Bionic chip, give this machine unrivaled speed.
+You also get four speakers and five microphones so that everything you say and hear comes out crystal clear.
+Those features, along with Apple’s innovative M1 chip, give this machine unrivaled speed.

 What We Like:

 - Impressive four-speaker and five-microphone audio system

 - The lenses offer ultra-wide shots and 4K video options

 - 10-hour battery life